jessonfoo/p002/week_6/3_BoggleBoard/readme.md

 ## Release 3: [Refactor](https://github.com/Devbootcamp/phase_0_handbook/blob/master/coding_references/refactoring.md)

 ## Release 4: [Reflect](https://github.com/Devbootcamp/phase_0_handbook/blob/master/coding_references/reflection_guidelines.md)
 You just made a transition from procedural programming to object-oriented programming!
 How is the implementation different?
 What are the benefits to using the Object Oriented approach (even if it is a bit more code?)
-Make sure to include your reflection in your gist.

 ## Release 5: Push your solution to Github